|Home||The Cloud Atlas||Readers' Resources||Purchase|

 mystery, a love story, and a powerful rumination on secrets, temptation,

-A novel of mystery and illumination, calling and choice, All Saints explores lives lived in a fragile sanctuary—from Emily and her many saints, to a priest facing his own mortality and a teenager tormented by desire.
-Told with grace and compassion, this is a spellbinding novel of provocative storytelling.
+A novel of mystery and illumination, calling and choice, All Saints explores lives lived in a fragile sanctuary--from Emily and her many saints, to a priest facing his own mortality and a teenager tormented by desire.
+Critics agree: told with grace and compassion, this is a spellbinding novel of provocative storytelling.